Walking – Hill and Mountain

 Tuesday @ 08.45 Season - Continuous

-We walk mostly in the Southern Uplands (Galloways, Lowthers etc), but also head over to Arran or north to the Southern Highlands, when the weather is good enough for such ventures (and, for Arran, when boats are sailing!).
 If some of us are heading further afield, there is usually a second more local walk for those who don’t want to travel so far.
 The presence of a lot of experienced leaders in the group allows for this option.
 Indeed, with so much talent in the group, most walks are team efforts.

 While the aim of the group is to do hill walks which would be graded as A or A+ by the Ramblers (ie over 2,500 feet of climbing and about 10 miles walking), the major determinant of the walk(s) of the day is our fickle weather!
 I check several forecasts the day or so before the walk, and then decide on the route, trying to avoid a soaking and also trying to ensure that we see something!
 If the weather is really bad, then a low level walk (eg Barr Trails) is the order of the day.
 The decision is then e-mailed to members early Monday evening.
 If the weather is changing very rapidly, a decision may be postponed until we meet on Tuesday morning.
 As good weather is essential for trips to Arran or the Southern Highlands, then I try to give members more notice so a second walk can be arranged if wanted.

-The essential requirements to join the group are a good level of fitness, good walking boots (the Galloways in particular are tough walking, with few paths), wet-weather, and in the winter, cold weather clothing.
+While ideally you should be an experienced hill-walker, the essential requirements to join the group are a good level of fitness, good walking boots (the Galloways in particular are tough walking, with few paths), wet-weather, and in the winter, cold weather clothing.
 Walking poles are often useful, and can extend the life of aging knees.
 Mini-crampons can be useful in the winter if walks are likely to be icy, and full crampons and ice axes may be needed for those indulging in harder winter snow ascents (I would always inform members if such equipment was needed for an ascent).

 For more information please contact the Group Leader (details above).